Start9Labs/documentation/site/source/support/faq/faq-embassy.rst

 Can I run EmbassyOS on a VPS or VM?
 -----------------------------------
-Yes, but we currently advise against this.
+Possibly, but we currently advise against this.
 It is designed to be used on a RaspberryPi, and at the moment this is the only supported way to run EOS.

 Is it possible to use the EmbassyOS on my own hardware?
 -------------------------------------------------------